-Until now, the EU private sector has been largely unregulated when it comes to accessibility.
-This is about to change with the European Accessibility Act (EAA), and companies in the EU, as well as those in the UK and other regions that serve and sell to citizens in the EU, need take note.
-The EAA is due to be adopted by EU member states on June 28, 2022, with enforcement beginning in July 2025, making accessibility a direct and urgent issue for commercial enterprises to address.
+Until now, the EU private sector has been largely unregulated when it comes to accessibility, but this is about to change with the European Accessibility Act (EAA).
+Companies in the EU, UK and other regions that sell to those in the EU, need to take note.
+The EAA was adopted by EU member states on June 28, 2022, with enforcement beginning in June 28, 2025, making accessibility a direct and urgent issue for commercial enterprises.

-In this post, we answer key questions about the applicability of the EAA, what businesses need to be aware of, and the benefits that will make this legislation a boon both for people with disabilities and the businesses that serve them.
+In this blog, we answer key questions about the applicability of the EAA, what businesses need to be aware of, and the benefits that will make this legislation a blessing for people with disabilities and the businesses that serve them.

 Blog: WCAG 2.2 Compliance: What You Need to Know

 The W3C’s Web Content Accessibility Guidelines (WCAG) are the global standard for digital accessibility, cited in accessibility regulations around the world.
 With a major update to the guidelines – WCAG 2.2 - tentatively scheduled for this September ’22, companies need to be prepared.